 Anything David creates begins with a ‘what if?’
-After playing with ideas and concepts – working out if it’s a pea or a planet he’s painting – he’ll come upon a sparkling moment that gets his pencil or brush moving.
-He’s driven to get it onto canvas and let it live.
+After playing with ideas and concepts – working out if it’s a pea or a planet he’s drawing – he’ll come upon a sparkling moment that gets his pencil or brush moving.
+He’s driven to get it down on paper and bring it to life.
 David’s creative muse is a gnarly, comical, evil, painted mask he found in Mexico.
-It hangs in an honoured place on his studio wall, playing to the darker side in his paintings.
+It hangs in an honored place on his studio wall, playing to the darker side in his paintings.

 Question: What drew you to illustration/design?
 David: I have always believed that I was born an artist and that I am simply following the path that has been laid out for me by the universe; I am traveling the path of least resistance.
 Of course at this point I have been an artist for so long I don’t know how to do anything else.
 Question: Do you have any formal design training?
 David: My academic training was biology because I have always loved science, which might seem counter to the creative process but it has given me a worldview that most definitely informs my work.
 Question: Where are you originally from?
 David: I was born in Virginia in the US and my family moved around a lot growing up.
 In fact I was the 'new kid' in school so many times, even today, I get nauseous smelling a new shirt.Question: Where do you live now & what drew you there?
 David: I settled in Ohio because of my job with Cox Newspapers where I did my syndicated editorial cartoons.Question: Where is your studio and can you describe it?
 David: My studio is the lower part of my house and the best way to describe it is; it's filled with everything that I have ever been inspired by or that speaks to me on some level.Question: How do you get your ideas?
 David: I had a best friend in 6th grade, his name was Robin Roundtree and his mom was an artist.
 One day she was giving us a drawing lesson.
 She told us: "Draw what you SEE, not what you THINK you see" - hearing those words forced me look at everything.
 From that day on I became a human sponge, absorbing as much as I could that surrounded me.
 I will never forget her words; they made me the artist I am today.Question: What are your interests outside of illustration?
 David: I love to read science fiction and historical biographies.
 I bike and I love astronomy and being with my 3 dogs - who never leave my side.Question: What's the best advice you've ever been given?
 David: "The path is the goal".
 I don’t know who said it but I think it's the most profound statement ever made.
 I take it to mean that we all should measure the success of our lives by our acquired experiences, rather than by our collected stuff.Question: Do you have a method for dealing with the feeling of having no ideas?
 David: For me, the ideas are always in there - I just make sure my mental diet is high in fibre.